logseq/docs/db-version.md

 ### Tasks

 Tasks are improved from the previous version as they more powerful and customizable.
 All tasks are blocks with the built-in new tag `#Task`.
-When a task is created it has the properties status, priority and deadline.
+When a task is created it has the properties `Status`, `Priority`, `Deadline` and `Scheduled`.

 #### Create a Task